google/gson/UserGuide.md

 #### <a name="TOC-User-Defined-Exclusion-Strategies"></a>User Defined Exclusion Strategies

 If the above mechanisms for excluding fields and class type do not work for you then you can always write your own exclusion strategy and plug it into Gson.
-See the [`ExclusionStrategy`](http://google-gson.googlecode.com/svn/trunk/gson/docs/javadocs/com/google/gson/ExclusionStrategy.html) JavaDoc for more information.
+See the [`ExclusionStrategy`](http://google.github.io/gson/apidocs/com/google/gson/ExclusionStrategy.html) JavaDoc for more information.

-The following example shows how to exclude fields marked with a specific "@Foo" annotation and excludes top-level types (or declared field type) of class String.
+The following example shows how to exclude fields marked with a specific `@Foo` annotation and excludes top-level types (or declared field type) of class `String`.
 ```
   @Retention(RetentionPolicy.RUNTIME)
   @Target({ElementType.FIELD})